Yuan-Meng/personal_website/content/posts/newgrads.md

         A perennial question is how many mock interviews one should do.
 It doesn't matter; some do dozens while others three --- it's the end result you strive for.
 Ask yourself, given any arbitrary product, can you quickly ask the right questions in order to figure out how it works, who it serves, when it succeeds, and how it might fail?
 Given example results, can you gauge how well it's doing?
 When goals clash, can you seek a good trade-off?...
 If these thoughts and ideas come naturally to you, then doing more only gives you a diminishing return.
 On the other hand, if people often say you need to think more thoroughly and organize your thoughts more clearly, then you'd probably benefit from practicing more with people.
 Do what you need.

 # Interview Preparation

+Right around when I was interviewing, the Netflix show *Squid Game* went viral.
+I was joking to friends how DS interviews are just like the game: Candidates play 6-ish rounds of high-stake games (e.g., SQL, product, stats, ML, coding, behavior) and those not "eliminated" by the end get the offer.
+I doubt if anyone can tell you accurately the bare minimum preparation it takes to get a DS job, because we were doing as much as possibly can to "be safe".
+Take all advice with many grains of salt.

+{{< figure src="https://www.dropbox.com/s/6i0q18n08mbdgir/squid_game.jpg?raw=1" width="300" caption="A *Squid Game* lantern I drew last October, a week before my first offer.">}}

 ## Knowing the basics $\gg$ memorizing answers